-- Total Recall VR LinX Essence (GUI edition); and - Total Recall VR LinX Evolution (GUI edition).
+• Total Recall VR LinX Essence (GUI edition).

 3.1.
 Colour LCD Screen

 The colour LCD screen is the main display which shows the various screens that are part of the embedded GUI.

 The screen has a built in mechanism that extends the life of the screen.
 The LCD backlight turns off automatically after 5 minutes of inactivity on the control keypad.
 Total Recall VR continues to operate normally while the LCD backlight is off.